AnasRizwan25/python_sql_analysis_project/readme.md

 - Download Data: Automatically retrieves datasets using the Kaggle API.
 - Clean & Transform: Processes raw data to ensure quality.
-- Load to Database: Inserts cleaned data into a SQL database (SQLite by default).
+- Load to Database: Inserts cleaned data into a SQL database.
 - Analyze & Visualize: Runs SQL queries and creates charts for insights.

 ## Tech Stack

-- Python: Data processing with Pandas and NumPy.
+- Python: Data processing with Pandas.
 - SQL: Data storage and querying.
 - Kaggle API: For automated dataset retrieval.